murthylab/fly-vr/README.md

 fly walking on an air suspended ball.
 A projector and a sound card are used for delivering visual and auditory stimuli, and other analog outputs (through NI-DAQ or phidgets devices) control other stimuli such as light for optogenetic stimulation, or triggers for synchronization (e.g., with ScanImage).

 FlyVR is currently under development.
-If you would like to contribute of test the code, please contact David deutsch (ddeutsch@princeton.edu) or Adam Calhoun (adamjc@princeton.edu), postdocs in the Murthy Lab @ the Princeton Neuroscience Institute.
+If you would like to contribute to testing the code, please contact David deutsch (ddeutsch@princeton.edu) or Adam Calhoun (adamjc@princeton.edu), postdocs in the Murthy Lab @ the Princeton Neuroscience Institute.

 # Usage